birc-hpc/planning/docs/week-2/scripts-and-variables.md

 ----

 - make `backup` dir if it isn't there
-- use a variable for the date

 ----

-- More on comments

 - Adding arguments to the script (variables `$@ $1 $2` and such)
 - General variables (just an example where we use a better name)